bonnetteumutoni/carbontrack-technical-documentation/technicalDocumentation.md

 <h3 style="color: orange;"> Deployment</h3>

-- Heroku: Push to Heroku git; configure add-ons for PostgreSQL and MQTT.
+- Heroku: Push to GitHub and host it on Heroku; configure add-ons for PostgreSQL and MQTT.
 - Alternatives: Dockerize for AWS/EC2; use Procfile (as in repo) for gunicorn.

 <h3 style="color: orange;">IoT Setup</h3>